Avison Young in Lethbridge

 The Lethbridge office houses Avison Young and Avison Young Property Management, allowing us to better service the needs of our clients.

 Lethbridge is the fourth-largest city in Alberta by population and third-largest by area.
 Located in Southern Alberta, Lethbridge is in the center of a trade area that serves over 340,000 people across parts of Alberta, British Columbia and Montana.
-Lethbridge is officially a census metropolitan area and currently the fifth-fastest growing city in the country, growing at a rate of 10.8% between 2011 and 2016.
+The Lethbridge and area market registered growth in 2019 and this trend is expected to continue in 2020.
+Lethbridge recently hit the 100,000 population mark and we predict a strong year ahead.

 Initially built around agriculture and coal-mining, Lethbridge now has a diverse range of key industries including commercial, financial, transportation and industrial.
 Additionally, Lethbridge is home to one university and two colleges.